Parent comparing baby tracker apps on their phone

 Our verdict in one sentence: Strong breastfeeding tracking and community support, but your data is the price of admission.

 Our take: If you value breastfeeding detail and community support over privacy, Glow Baby delivers well.
 But the data sharing trade-off is significant.
 For breastfeeding tracking without the community aspect, Huckleberry is more private.
 For coordination without privacy trade-offs, Pebbi is the better choice.
+We weigh the privacy question in full in Glow Baby vs Huckleberry.

 6. Nara Baby - Best for Medication Management